Thursday, October 31, 2024

 SQL SELECT Statement

-SQL SELECT statement is used for fetching some data from a database.
-The statement is just a query that claims what data to be retrieved, where to search for it, and how to modify it before returning.
+The SQL SELECT statement is used to fetch some data from a database.
+It is just a query that claims what data to be retrieved, where to search for it, and how to modify it before returning it.

-In most cases, the SELECT query is run with FROM.
-SELECT states columns and FROM indicates a table where these columns are located.
+In most cases, the SELECT query is run with FROMSELECT specifies columns, and FROM indicates a table where these columns are located.

-The basic syntax of the query is as follows:
+The basic syntax of the statement is as follows:

 SELECT <column1>, <column2>, ...